SimonLeigh/cb-workshop/README.md

 ### Day 1: Couchbase Architecture and Administration Basics

-Remove section one, make sure it is pre-configured.
+## Remove section one, make sure it is pre-configured.
-Start from section 2.
+## Start from section 2.
+## Just give a demo of the backup/restore side of things.

 | #               | Title                                  | Content                                      |
 | --------------- | -------------------------------------- | -------------------------------------------- |